JackieBinya/jacqueline-binya-website/content/posts/gsod-2020/cc-wp-batse-theme-hello-world.md

 The Google Season of the Docs was born out of a need to improve the quality of open-source documentation as well as to advocate for open source, for documentation, and for technical writing.
 Annually during the GSOD, technical writers are invited to contribute to open-source projects through a highly intensive process geared at ensuring that the technical writers and the projects they contribute to during GSOD are a good fit, after that has been determined GSOD then resumes.

 ## Building the docs
 The CC WP Base theme is a WordPress theme used to create front-facing Creative Commons (CC) websites.
-My task is to collaborate with the engineering team in creating community facing docs for the theme.
+My task is to collaborate with the engineering team to create community facing docs for the theme.

 ### Guiding principles
 The docs should be inclusive meaning: they should be written in an easy-to-understand manner taking care to avoid the use of excessive technical jargon, they should be accessible and they should have support for internationalization.
-We hope to provide our users with a smooth and memorable experience whilst using the docs hence the docs site must be fast and easy to navigate.
+We hope to provide our users with a smooth and memorable experience whilst using the docs hence the docs site should be fast and easy to navigate.

 ### Technical stack of the project
 We decided to build the docs using <a href="https://jamstack.org/" class="article-link">Jamstack</a> to be specific we are using  <a href="https://gridsome.org/" class="article-link">Gridsome</a> a static generator for <a href="https://vuejs.org/" class="article-link">Vuejs</a>.
 We are using Gridsome as it is highly performant, and it also integrates smoothly with the <a href="https://cc-vocabulary.netlify.app/" class="article-link"> CC Vocabulary </a>.
 Gridsome also has out-of-the-box support for important features like Google Analytics and <a href="https://www.algolia.com/" class="article-link">Angolia</a>, these features will obviously become useful in future iterations of the docs.To quickly scaffold the docs we used a Gridsome theme called <a href="https://gridsome.org/starters/jamdocs/" class="article-link">JamDocs</a>.